microsoft/semantic-kernel/java/PACKAGES.md

 ## Connectors

 `semantickernel-connectors-ai-openai`
-: Provides a connector that can be used to interact with an OpenAI API.
+: Provides a connector that can be used to interact with the OpenAI API.

 ### Memory Connectors